S.T.E.M. Toys for All Ages

 It’s great for children ages 3-6 with an interest in other cultures and places around the world.

 The interactive maps provide many different types of educational information on topics around the world using videos, music, 3D diagrams, and interactive features in the free app.
 The toy offers many options: different maps, use with or without the iPhone, and three different levels of play.
 It’s more than a toy; it’s an educational experience.

 Platform: iOS for iPhones

-Tags: guide, hybrid, interactive, music, space, toy
+Tags: hybrid, interactive, music, space, toy

 Coding Gift Guide for Kids

 We’ve recently talked about apps that promote coding skills, so here are some less techy gifts that will inspire that same higher-level thinking and problem-solving required for programming.